 - be an Australian citizen

-- be a commencing students who has completed secondary school and not previously completed an undergraduate degree at any other institution
+- be a commencing student who has recently completed secondary school and not previously completed an undergraduate degree at any institution

-- have applied for, and accepted to study, an undergraduate degree at Griffith University in 2019
+- have applied for, and accepted to study, an undergraduate degree at Griffith University commencing in Trimester 1 2021

-- Be relocating, need to move away from home in order to undertake an undergraduate degree
+- be relocating or need to move away from home in order to undertake an undergraduate degree (preference will be given to students relocating from an Australian rural, regional or remote area)

 What do I include in my application?

-- Program preferences - have applied for an undergraduate academic program at Griffith University in 2019
+- Program preferences: have applied for an undergraduate academic program at Griffith University commencing in Trimester 1 2021.

-- Circumstances – Relocation – are you moving away from home in order to undertake your undergraduate degree?
+- Circumstances: Relocation—are you moving away from home in order to undertake your undergraduate degree?
+Preference will be given to students relocating from an Australian rural, regional or remote area.

 - Personal statements

-- Community involvement – How have you been involved in the community? (to what extent, can be in or out of school.)
+- Community involvement: How have you been involved in the community and to what extent (can be in or out of school)?

 You must upload the following in the supporting documentation section.
-(Please use only the following formats- pdf, word, jpeg or excel, we can only guarantee these formats will be accepted)
+Please use only the following formats: PDF, Word, jpg or Excel.
+We can only guarantee these formats will be accepted.

-- Curriculum Vitae(CV) – your CV should include things such as –
+- Curriculum Vitae.
+Your CV should include things such as:

-- your level and quality of community participation undertaken (including volunteering, work history, sporting and other community activities undertaken in/outside of school).
+- awards and competitions, any measure of leadership and leadership potential demonstrated in your academic and personal life, (include school leadership position/s), and your level and quality of community participation undertaken (including volunteering, work history, sporting and other community activities undertaken in/outside of school).

-Maximum value is $22,500, paid in instalments for a maximum of three years.
-Instalments of $3,750 are payable for trimester one and trimester two only for a maximum of three years.
+Maximum value is $24,000, paid in instalments over a maximum of three years.
+Instalments of $4,000 are payable for Trimester 1 and Trimester 2 only, each year for a maximum of three years.

 The George Alexander Foundation was established by Mr Alexander AM (Order of Australian Medal) in 1972 to provide grants for public charitable purposes in Australia.
 The objective of the Scholarships is to assist with costs associated with accommodation fees for students who can demonstrate academic merit and the capacity to achieve their full potential while studying at Griffith University.